pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 harapelcgrq grkg
 ```

 Cool, we have a working brainfuck interpreter.
-Lets start digging into assembly.
+Let's start digging into assembly.

 ## What is assembly?

 A slightly better first question is what is an ISA?
 ISA stands for Instruction Set Architecture.
 An ISA is an interface which CPUs can implement.
 The most popular ISAs today are x86_64 and aarch64.
 If we write code using x86_64 instructions then any CPU which implements the x86_64 ISA will be able to run that code.
 So is "assembly" the same thing as an ISA?
 Well, not quite.
 The short answer is that "assembly" is any syntax understood by an assembler.
-An assembler is an utility program that allows people to write machine-code in a more human-friendly way, like with comments, whitespace, and symbolic names for machine instructions.
+An assembler is a utility program that allows people to write machine-code in a more human-friendly way, like with comments, whitespace, and symbolic names for machine instructions.
 "Assembly" therefore is a thin layer of abstraction over an ISA offered by an assembler.
 The assembler we will be using to assemble all of our x86_64 and aarch64 programs will be the GNU Assembler, often abbreviated to GAS.
 We'll be using Intel syntax instead of the default AT&T syntax for x86_64 assembly because it's closer to ARM syntax for aarch64 assembly which makes it less jarring to switch between the two.
 If that last sentence made no sense to you don't worry you're in good company.
 Also, we'll be executing all the compiled binaries in a Linux environment so we'll be making direct Linux system calls in our assembly programs when necessary.